Bella Abzug: In popular culture

-She appeared in the WLIW video A Laugh, A Tear, A Mitzvah, as well as in Woody Allen's Manhattan (as herself), a 1977 episode of Saturday Night Live, and the documentary New York: A Documentary Film.
+She appeared in the WLIW video A Laugh, A Tear, A Mitzvah, as well as in Woody Allen's Manhattan as herself, a 1977 episode of Saturday Night Live, and the documentary New York: A Documentary Film.

-She appeared as herself in Manhattan (1979) at a real function that was shot by the film.
 In 1979, the Supersisters trading card set was produced and distributed; one of the cards featured Abzug's name and picture.

 Abzug appeared in Shirley MacLaine's autobiographical book Out on a Limb (1983).
 In the 1987 ABC Television mini-series of the same name, Abzug was played by Anne Jackson.

+In the 1989 Beastie Boys music video for “Hey Ladies” someone can be seen holding a sign saying “Vote For Bella Abzug”.

 In 2019 Manhattan Theater Club, in New York City, produced Bella Bella, a one-character show written and performed by Harvey Fierstein.
 In the show, Fierstein portrayed Abzug and created dialogue "from the words of Bella Abzug."

 In the 2020 FX limited series, Mrs. America, Margo Martindale portrays Abzug.
 The program examines the unsuccessful multi-year battle to ratify the Equal Rights Amendment.
 That same year, Bette Midler portrayed Abzug in the film The Glorias.

-Abzug was featured in a segment in the 2007 documentary NY77: The Coolest Year In Hell, which explores in depth what life was like during the year 1977 in Manhattan.
+Abzug was featured in a segment in the 2007 documentary NY77: The Coolest Year in Hell, which explores in depth what life was like during the year 1977 in Manhattan.
 An excerpt from a press conference of Bella Abzug is used when discussing the differences in political views between Abzug and fellow mayoral candidate Ed Koch.
 Geraldo Rivera gave detailed commentary on Bella's personality and political style.

-Jeff L. Lieberman is producing a documentary film entitled Bella! about Abzug's life and political achievements.
-The film includes interviews with Barbra Streisand, Shirley MacLaine, Hillary Clinton, Lily Tomlin, Nancy Pelosi, Gloria Steinem, Maxine Waters, Phil Donahue, Marlo Thomas, Charles Rangel, David Dinkins and Renée Taylor.
-It is, as of January 2021, in post-production.
+Jeff L. Lieberman produced the 2023 documentary Bella! about Abzug's life and political achievements.
+The film includes interviews with Barbra Streisand, Shirley MacLaine, Hillary Clinton, Lily Tomlin, Nancy Pelosi, Gloria Steinem, Maxine Waters, Phil Donahue, Marlo Thomas, Charles Rangel, David Dinkins, and Renée Taylor.

+She is referenced in the Simpsons episode All's Fair in Oven War.